web-dev-nav/searchlone/README.md

 # searchlone
-**Dynamic File Content Searcher** is a command-line tool that helps developers search through their project files for specific content patterns.
+**Searchlone** is a command-line tool that helps developers search through their project files for specific content patterns.
 What sets it apart is its ability to recognize various programming patterns, particularly in PHP, Laravel, and HTML files.
 The tool provides context-aware searching with features specifically designed for web development projects.

 ## Key Features
 - **Smart Pattern Recognition**: Automatically searches for different variations of your search term, including: